ChainAgnostic/CAIPs/CAIPs/caip-dagjws_cacao.md

 ### JWS with CACAO Construction

-JWS CACAO support includes adding a ‘cap’ parameter to the JWS Protected Header and specifying the correct ‘kid’ parameter string.
+JWS CACAO support includes adding a `cap` parameter to the JWS Protected Header and specifying the correct `kid` parameter string.

 **“cap” Header Parameter**

-The “cap” parameter maps to a URI string. ln the scope here this is expected to be an IPLD CID resolvable to to CACAO object.
+The `cap` parameter maps to a URI string. ln the scope here this is expected to be an IPLD CID resolvable to a CACAO object.

 **“kid” Header Parameter**

-The ‘kid’ parameter references the key used to secure the JWS.
+The `kid` parameter references the key used to secure the JWS.
 In the scope here this is expected to be a DID with reference to any key in the DID verification methods.
-The ‘parameter’ MUST match the ‘aud’ target of the CACAO object for both the CACAO and corresponding signature to be valid together.
+The parameter MUST match the `aud` target of the CACAO object for both the CACAO and corresponding signature to be valid together.

 **Protected Header**

-With ‘cap’ currently not being a registered header parameter name in the IANA "JSON Web Signature and Encryption Header Parameters" registry, we treat this as a “Private Header Parameter Name” for now with additional meaning provided by the CACAO for implementations that choose to use this specification.
+With `cap` currently not being a registered header parameter name in the IANA "JSON Web Signature and Encryption Header Parameters" registry, we treat this as a “Private Header Parameter Name” for now with additional meaning provided by the CACAO for implementations that choose to use this specification.

 Example 1: Protected JWS header with CACAO
 ```tsx